oroinc/documentation/user_guide/channel_guide.rst

 .. image:: ./img/channel_guide/Screenshots/channels_created_web.png

-3.
+Dallas Retail Outlet
+"""""""""""""""""""""

 Retail outlet in Texas needs a separate channel of a Custom Type named *Dallas Store*.

-Here we also want to monitor the contacts, so we ha added the Contact Request entity.
+Here we also want to monitor the contacts, so we have added the Contact Request entity.
 Along with that, there are two Custom entities:

 Item Ordered entity: its records represent the things ordered by a customer but not yet delivered to them.
 This